-Be Better Butter produces 248.6 gCO2e/100g, whereas cow-butter 1211 gCO2e/100g.
-This means that Be Better plant-butter emits 79% less CO2 than butter from the cow!
-As for the water footprint, Be Better Butter uses 4.2 L scarce water/100g whereas butter produced in the Netherlands 30.6 L. This means that Be Better plant-butter has a 86% better water footprint than cow-butter!
+Be Better plant-based butter produces 248.6 gCO2e/100g, whereas cow-butter 1211 gCO2e/100g.
+This means that Be Better plant-based butter emits 79% less CO2 than butter from the cow!
+As for the water footprint, Be Better uses 4.2 L scarce water/100g whereas butter produced in the Netherlands 30.6 L. This means that Be Better plant-based butter has a 86% better water footprint than cow-butter!

 With regard to the ingredients, the carbon footprint is dominated by the shea oil with 74.9%, followed by the coconut fat (15.5%) and the sunflower oil (9.1%).
 Transport accounts for 9% of the impact of the CO2 emissions.
 Here included are: the transport of the ingredients to the production facility, the transport of the product to the distribution centre, transport of the packaging to the production facility and the distribution transport of the product to the customers to all countries.

-The processing of Be Better Butter itself only contributes a very low amount to the overall impact as only low amounts of energy inputs are needed.
+The processing of Be Better plant-butter itself only contributes a very low amount to the overall impact as only low amounts of energy inputs are needed.

 For the water footprint, the fresh water used for irrigation of the crops is assessed in regard to the water scarcity in each country.